Mandy Carter papers, 1970-2023

 -

-The Mandy Carter Papers span the dates 1970 to 2013 and include files related to her work as a grassroots organizer and multi-issue social justice activist, with particular emphasis on peace activism, women's music and culture, and African American and LGBT issues.
+This collection include files related to Mandy Carter's work as a grassroots organizer and multi-issue social justice activist, with particular emphasis on peace activism, women's music and culture, and African American and LGBT issues.

 There is significant overlap across series, with Carter often filing materials related to different organizations or projects together, especially those she was involved with around the same time.